What you crave: Chocolate

 To help ease chocolate cravings, make sure that you are getting enough magnesium in your daily diet through healthy sources such as nuts, seeds and pulses.
 Soybeans, pumpkin seeds and a whole array of nuts provide a rich source of magnesium, helping you refrain from indulging in chocolate.
 But if nuts and seeds just don't satisfy the calling for chocolate, switching from milk or white chocolate to dark chocolate will provide a richer source of magnesium, whilst still fulfilling your chocolate cravings.
 Although chocolate can be high in fat, dark chocolate also has plenty of health benefits due to its abundance of antioxidants.
 A few of the health benefits found from dark chocolate include its ability to slow down muscle ageing, fight disease, prevent wrinkles, boost brain health and prevent heart disease.
 If dark chocolate doesn’t hit the spot, try snacking on medjool dates, which are rich in magnesium and a natural solution to sugar cravings.

 What you need: Serotonin

 Research has found that eating carbohydrates stimulates the brain’s production of serotonin – the happy hormone.
 This may be why many of us crave stodgy ‘comfort’ foods such as pasta and bread when we are feeling blue.
 Although you may be in need of a sugary energy fix, craving carbs may be due to low levels of tryptophan, an amino acid needed in the synthesis of serotonin.
 Low moods, anxiety and sleeping issues can be caused by low levels of this acid, and increasing your blood sugar, as carbs do, will increase levels of tryptophan to the brain, improving your mood.

-Healthy food swaps: Sweet potatoes, lentils, beans
+Healthy food swaps: Sweet potatoes, lentils, milk, eggs and bananas

 What you crave: Sugar